onqtam/headjack/src/motivation/why.md

 - higher than necessary barrier to entry for startups

+Platforms with monopolistic [MOATs](https://www.investopedia.com/ask/answers/05/economicmoat.asp) dominate us and don't compete solely on the quality of service as they should.

 The story of our times is fragmentation:
 - culturally => polarization and radicalization